ntzwilly/bookstore/README.md

 ![Bookstore](https://user-images.githubusercontent.com/9049260/140428522-95b344da-9206-464e-9a68-0478e5aa65d9.png)

-I used Zeplin collaboration tool for styling to the website.
+I used Zeplin collaboration tool to style the website.

 ## Built With